The 14 Biggest Mistakes in Repricing

 • Manual – applying a wide range of customizable settings.

-• Push – setting sale-based rules.
+• Push – setting sales-based rules.

 • Daily push – setting daily-changing rules based on sales.